Ashraf-ul-I/BurgerBuilder_Project/README.md

 - - Then go to `src->` `redux->` `actionCreators` after going to this files
   - Replace the fetchOrder links to your links of your prohect in firebase.
   - Then you are ready to save any order.
+# Firebase Auth
+ - Now you have to go in the firebase authentication and then get your api key.
+ - because without api key you can not login or logout through your website .
+ - after getting the api key just replace its from the authActionCreators `API_KEY`
+ - Now you are all set to to Enjoy the App.

+# Happy Coding
+- - - # Thanks to visit my REPO.